Rami-Sabbagh/Rami-Sabbagh.github.io/_drafts/2019-08-08-Hacking-my-router-settings.md

 ### 1. Booting Wifislax
 I've install wifislax into my usbstick, and booted it with `CopyToRam` option, so it runs faster, and lets me use the usb for storing files.

-### 2. Figuring out the router ESSID and it's channel
+### 2. Figuring out the router BSSID and it's channel
 `Aircrack-ng` is such an awesome wifi hacking suit, it contains all the lovely tools you want.

-By executing the following command, I'll be able to know the router SSID and it's MAC, which I need both for the next steps:
+By executing the following command, I'll be able to know the router BSSID (MAC) and it's channel, which I need both for the next steps:
 ```
 airodump-ng wlan0
 ```